2026-2028 Catalog

 When such action is taken, students are notified via email and are provided with the conditions for removal from probation and the circumstances that would lead to disqualification, should probation not be removed.

-A graduate student who has been placed on administrative probation may be disqualified from further attendance in a program by action of the Dean of the College (or the Dean’s designate) in which the student is enrolled and in consultation with the Dean of Graduate Education for any of the following reasons:
+A graduate student who has been placed on administrative-academic probation may be disqualified from further attendance in a program by action of the Dean of Graduate Education in consultation with the Dean of the College (or the Dean’s designee) in which the student is enrolled for any of the following reasons:

-1. The conditions for removal of administrative probation are not met within the period specified.
+1. The conditions for removal of administrative-academic probation are not met within the period specified.

-2. The student goes on academic probation while on administrative probation.
+2. The student goes on academic probation while on administrative-academic probation.

-3. The student is subject to administrative probation for the same or similar reason for which the student has been placed on academic probation previously, although not currently in such status.
+3. The student is subject to administrative-academic probation for the same or similar reason for which the student has been placed on academic probation previously, although not currently in such status.

 When such action is taken, the student is notified via email from the Dean of Graduate Education that includes an explanation of the basis for the action.
 Disqualification may be either from further registration in the program or from further enrollment at the University as determined by the Dean of Graduate Education.